50.054 - Top-down recursive parsing using Parser Combinators

 |

-Let's look at the >>=
+Let's look at the flatMap

-, the Monadic bind.
-It takes the first parser (Parser ea
+eventually.
+It takes the first parser (this

 ) and pattern-matches it against Parser(p)